fenago/linux-administration/md/Lab_15.md

 Flying with traceroute
 ======================

-You are now ready to leave your house to go to work.
-You must go through different streets that eventually lead to your destination, right?
-Well, this is very similar to when you try to reach a host (website) on the internet; there is a route that you take that starts with your default gateway and ends with your destination.

 You can use the [traceroute] command to trace the route to any destination.
 The general syntax of the [traceroute] command is as